masonk/seraphim/README.md

 ## TLDR

 Your job as a consumer of Seraphim is to implement `seraphim::search::GameExpert<S, A>` for the game you want Seraphim to learn.
-The GameExpert knows the rules of the game and has prior beliefs about which move is best from every position. seraphim::search runs a MCTS on each game state by using the MCTS to supply legal next actions and its prior beliefs about each action.
+The GameExpert knows the rules of the game and has prior beliefs about which move is best from every position. seraphim::search runs a MCTS on each game state by querying the `GameExpert` to supply legal next actions and its prior beliefs about each action.

 ## The PUCT algorithm